SparklyPower/SparklyPaper/README.md

 * Configurable Farm Land moisture tick rate when the block is already moisturised
   * The `isNearWater` check is costly, especially if you have a lot of farm lands.
 If the block is already moistured, we can change the tick rate of it to avoid these expensive `isNearWater` checks.
+  * (Incompatible with the Blazingly Simple Farm Checks feature)
 * Skip `distanceToSqr` call in `ServerEntity#sendChanges` if the delta movement hasn't changed
   * The `distanceToSqr` call is a bit expensive, so avoiding it is pretty nice, around ~15% calls are skipped with this check.
 Currently, we only check if both Vec3 objects have the same identity, that means, if they are literally the same object. (that works because Minecraft's code reuses the Vec3 object when caching the current delta movement)
 * Skip `MapItem#update()` if the map does not have the default `CraftMapRenderer` present